The Force: Religion and spirituality

 In his 1977 review of Star Wars, Vincent Canby of The New York Times called the Force "a mixture of what appears to be ESP and early Christian faith."
+It has been studied in a religious context from an academic perspective.
 The Magic of Myth compares the sharp distinction between the good "light side" and evil "dark side" of the Force to Zoroastrianism, which posits that "good and evil, like light and darkness, are contrary realities".
 The connectedness between the light and dark sides has been compared to the relationship between yin and yang in Taoism, although the balance between yin and yang lacks the element of evil associated with the dark side.
 Taylor identifies other similarities between the Force and a Navajo prayer, prana, and qi.
 It is a common plot device in jidaigeki films like The Hidden Fortress (1958), which inspired Star Wars, for samurai who master qi to achieve astonishing feats of swordsmanship.
 Taylor added that the lack of detail about the Force makes it "a religion for the secular age".
 According to Jennifer Porter, professor of religious studies at the Memorial University of Newfoundland, "the Force is a metaphor for godhood that resonates and inspires within [people] a deeper commitment to the godhood identified within their traditional faith".
 According to Christian Pastor Clayton Keenan, "the spirituality of 'Star Wars' has to do with the Force.
 It's depicted as ... something supernatural within this universe, but it's not the same thing as a personal god that Christians or Jews or Muslims might believe in.
 It's this impersonal force that is in some ways this neutral, impersonal energy that is out there to be used for good or for evil."

 At one point, Francis Ford Coppola suggested to George Lucas that they use their combined fortunes to start a religion based on the Force.
 Practitioners of Jediism pray to and express gratitude to the Force.